goldeneggg/provisioning-bash/README.md

 ## Structure

-* `./facade.sh` is facade script of provisioning
+* `./entry.sh` is entry point script of provisioning
-* `./PLATFORM` is directory of each `PLATFORM` (ubuntu14, centos7, etc...)
+* `./PLATFORM` is directory of each `PLATFORM` (ubuntu18, centos7, etc...)
 * `./PLATFORM/SCRIPT` is script for provisioning (ex. docker.sh, apache.sh, etc...)
 * `./PLATFORM/files/SCRIPT` is directory of configuration files
     * ex. `./PLATFORM/files/SCRIPT/etc/apache2/conf/httpd.conf` is original file of `/etc/apache2/conf/httpd.conf`.
         * `./PLATFORM/files/SCRIPT` is path prefix.
-This file supposes that will be copied to same path of target server/container.
+This file supposes that will be copied to same path of target server or container.

 ## License